buddhagrg/gatsby-blog/src/content/hero/index.md

 ---
 category: "hero index"
 intro: "I am John Doe"
-content: "I have been working as fullstack developer for more than a year now."
+content: "This is my brief intro, you can edit it easily.This is the hero section."
 ---

-**This is the hero section.**
-This blog is powered by [Gatsby](https://www.gatsbyjs.com)
+**This blog is powered by** [Gatsby](https://www.gatsbyjs.com)